Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 **3. The result of a boolean expression.**

 Counter to common sense, the result of a boolean expression is not a boolean, but the last evaluated term.
 Remember, evaluation is _vague_ and JavaScript stops evaluating as soon as it can determine the expression's result.
-With this in mind, try to predict the result of the following expressions:
+Keeping this in mind, try to predict the result of the following expressions:

 ```js
 var v;